-The primary focus of the Epigenetic Etiology of Human Disease Laboratory of Keith D. Robertson, Ph.D., is to understand the role of DNA methylation and DNA hydroxymethylation in human health and disease.
+The primary focus of the Epigenetic Etiology of Human Disease Laboratory led by Keith D. Robertson, Ph.D., is to understand the role of epigenetics, particularly DNA methylation and hydroxymethylation, in human health and disease.

-Epigenetic modifications regulate accessibility and stability of the DNA and ultimately determine how, when and where genetic information will be used without altering its composition.
-Epigenetic marks within the human genome include those that target the DNA (methylation and hydroxymethylation) and those that target the histone proteins that package the DNA (methylation, acetylation and many others).
+Epigenetic modifications regulate accessibility and stability of the DNA and ultimately determine how, when and where genetic information is used to specify cellular identity, without altering its primary sequence.
+Epigenetic marks within the human genome include those that target the DNA, such as methylation and hydroxymethylation, and those that target the histone proteins that package the DNA, such as lysine methylation, acetylation and many others.

-Drugs targeting aberrant epigenetic changes exist and many more are in development.
-These agents provide novel ways to target tumor cells or restore normal epigenetic states because epigenetic modifications, unlike genetic mutations, are reversible.
-Use of such drugs can be tailored to the patient's particular epigenetic and genetic landscape (individualized medicine).
+A growing number of Food and Drug Administration-approved and experimental drugs targeting aberrant DNA and histone epigenetic changes are becoming available for patient treatment, clinical trials and laboratory studies.
+These agents provide novel ways to target tumor cells by restoring normal epigenetic states, because epigenetic modifications, unlike genetic mutations, are reversible as part of their normal biology.
+Use of such drugs can be tailored to the person's individual epigenetic and genetic landscape (personalized medicine).

-In addition, detection of aberrant DNA methylation in bodily fluids holds great promise as a noninvasive early detection biomarker.
+In addition, detection of aberrant DNA methylation in DNA derived from bodily fluids such as blood plasma and urine, or stool, holds great promise as a source of noninvasive early detection biomarkers.
+For example, disease-specific DNA methylation signatures within cell-free DNA (cfDNA) circulating in plasma and released from diseased tissue has emerged as a powerful source of early detection and prognostic biomarkers for cancer and noncancer-related diseases.
+Since this DNA retains epigenetic marks characteristic of its cell of origin, epigenetic biomarkers can, in principle, identify not only presence of disease, but also the affected tissue or cell type.
 This permits individuals at most risk to be identified and treatment initiated while the disease is in its earliest and most treatable stage.